arasgungore/Word-Game/README.md

     <img alt="Screenshot" src="https://github.com/arasgungore/word-game/blob/main/Screenshots/title_screen.jpg" width="1000">
 </p>

-A C++ project which lets you play the popular TV show Kelime Oyunu (Word Game) on the terminal.
-The game contains over 7000 questions to help you boost your word power.
+A C++ project in which you can play the “The most naive and elegant game show of the screens” Kelime Oyunu (Word Game) on the terminal.
+The question pool contains over 7000 questions to help you boost your word power.